GriffinPlus/mguard-config-tool/README.md

 output:
   merged_configurations:
     path: ./data/output-merged-configs        # directory: merged configurations are put here
-    write_atv: true                           # controls whether to generate an ATV file with the merged configuration
+    write_atv: true                           # controls whether to generate an ATV file with the merged configuration (true, false)
+    write_unencrypted_ecs: true               # controls whether to generate an unencrypted ECS file with the merged configuration (true, false)
-    write_ecs: true                           # controls whether to generate an ECS file with the merged configuration
+    write_encrypted_ecs: true                 # controls whether to generate an encrypted ECS file with the merged configuration (true, false)
 update_packages:
     path: ./data/output-update-packages       # directory: update packages with firmware and the merged configuration are put here
+tools:
+  openssl:
+    path: ""                                  # file: openssl executable (empty => search the PATH variable for the executable)
 ```

 The configured directories are created, if necessary and permissions allow that.
 Before the service can run, the base